Cluster

 For detailed instructions, refer to the SearchBlox Cluster Setup documentation.
 If you encounter any issues during configuration, contact SearchBlox support for assistance.

-Switching from a Multi-Node cluster setup to a Single Node setup is not recommended and may cause major issues, including complete loss of search functionality.
+Switching from a Multi-Node cluster back to a Single Node setup is not recommended and can cause serious issues, including complete loss of search functionality.

-Why Changing to Single Node is Not Recommended
+Why Switching to a Single Node Is Not Recommended

-Data Distribution: In a multi-node setup, data is distributed across several nodes.
-Switching to a single node can cause data loss or corruption if the data is not properly consolidated.
+• Data Distribution – In a multi-node environment, data is distributed across multiple nodes.
+Switching to a single node can result in data loss or corruption if the data is not properly consolidated.

-Search Functionality: The search process relies on the distributed index across the cluster.
-Removing nodes without proper reconfiguration can cause search operations to fail.
+• Search Functionality – Search operations depend on a distributed index across the cluster.
+Removing nodes without proper reconfiguration can cause search requests to fail.

-Configuration Complexity: Multi-node environments include configurations such as replication and load balancing, and reverting to a single node requires precise adjustments to prevent system failures.
+• Configuration Complexity – Multi-node deployments include settings for replication, synchronization, and load balancing.
+Reverting to a single node requires careful reconfiguration to avoid system failures.

-Performance Impact: A single node may not support the workload previously handled by multiple nodes, leading to reduced performance or system instability.
+• Performance Impact – A single node may not be able to handle the workload previously distributed across multiple nodes, potentially leading to reduced performance, instability, or downtime.

 What to Do Instead